jamadden/zpt-docs/docs/tales.rst

 any number of expression types, with whatever syntax you like.
 It also determines which expression type is indicated by omitting the prefix.

+.. admonition:: Implementation Note

-If you do not specify a prefix, Zope assumes that the expression is a *path* expression.
+   If you do not specify a prefix, Zope and :mod:`zope.pagetemplate` assumes that the expression is a *path* expression.
+Other implementations may choose a different default.

 TALES Expression Types
 ----------------------

-These are the TALES expression types supported by Zope:
+These are the TALES expression types defined in the standard:

 path expressions
   locate a value by its path.